PedestrianDynamics/jupedsim/_posts/2016-11-03-Requirements.md

 See also [Getting started on Windows](http://www.boost.org/doc/libs/1_65_1/more/getting_started/windows.html).

-[This](https://gitlab.version.fz-juelich.de/jupedsim/jpscore/snippets/18) https://github.com/Studiofreya/boost-build-scripts) can be useful, in case you are using
+This [script](https://gitlab.version.fz-juelich.de/jupedsim/jpscore/snippets/18) can be useful, in case you are using Visual Studio.
-Visual Studio.

 Download it and put it in the same directory as Boost.
 Depending on your Boost version and VS,